David Wexler (director)

-David Wexler is an American film director, screenwriter, and film producer.
+David Wexler is an American film director, screenwriter, film producer, and toy designer.
 Wexler is a New York City native and a graduate of the University of Wisconsin-Madison, where he majored in communication arts.

 Prior to his feature films (Evil Weed, The Stand Up, Anchors, Turtle Island, Last Supper, and Vigilante), Wexler created and produced the reality show College Life for MTV.

 Wexler has written and directed many commercials and corporate videos.
 He worked with Curtis Sliwa and the Guardian Angels to create a comic book and a handbook, as well as a clothing line available at Barking Irons.

 Wexler founded the production company Cinema 59 Productions in 2006.
 Cinema 59 often works with Creative Diversions, a toy and game company to create 360 degree entertainment.

-Wexler's film, Motorcycle Drive By, about Third Eye Blind, was an official selection of the 2020 Tribeca Film Festival.
+Wexler's film Motorcycle Drive By about Third Eye Blind was an official selection of the 2020 Tribeca Film Festival.
 In 2021 his game Fish Club was nominated for the Toy Of The Year Award.
 Most recently, his film Disintegration Loops was an official selection of the 2021 SXSW Film Festival.

+David directed two music videos (lead single Box of Bones, and Goodbye to the Days of Ladies and Gentlemen) for Third Eye Blind's seventh studio album Our Bande Apart.
+He also served as Art Director for the album package, as well as their Unplugged album.

+He directed the film Third Eye Blind Live at Red Rocks, released through Sony Music.
+David just completed work on his ninth feature, Cap City, which he co-wrote with Max Allan Collins based on a novella by Mickey Spillane.

+David was recently featured on Season 3 of History Channel’s “The Toys That Built America.”

+David’s line of 8 “New Classic” games, under the brand Wexler Studios, was released through Galison.